George Buddy Król

 Król joins Hardy in New York to audit the books of the Mutual Baseball League, only to find danger to himself and his three Little Brothers.
 (C) 2025 Alopex

-This mystery is currently in revision.
-I'm hoping to finish it sometime in 2025.
+This mystery is currently in its last part.
+I'm expecting to finish it sometime in 2025.

 The Arts Festival was over, and the heat of August dominated.
 I was trying to arrange a week off to take the boys camping this year.
 As usual, my reputation seems to take me well beyond State College.